vcr/vcr/README.md

 The docs come in two flavors:

 * The [relish docs](https://relishapp.com/vcr/vcr/docs) contain
-  example-based documentation (VCR's cucumber suite, in fact).
+  example-based documentation (VCR's Cucumber suite, in fact).
 It's a good place to look when you are first getting started with VCR, or if you want to see an example of how to use a feature.
 * The [rubydoc.info docs](http://rubydoc.info/gems/vcr/frames) contain